Dhiranjit/Dhiranjit/README.md

-- 👋 Hi, I’m @DhiranD
+- 👋 Hi, I’m @DiathD
-- 👀 I’m interested in Data Analytics and Computational Models.
+- 👀 I’m interested in Data Analytics and Artificial Intelligence
 - 🌱 I’m currently learning in University and Online courses.
 - 💞️ I’m looking to collaborate on any open source projects which will help impact the society in a good way.
 - 📫 How to reach me Dhiranjitdaimary@gmail.com